lucidtronix/Trips-and-Neurotransmitters-Discovering-Principled-Patterns-across-6850-Hallucinogenic-Experiences/README.md

 Activate it:
 `conda activate brain`

-Then to run the CCA analsis:
+Then to run the CCA analysis:

 ```
 python cca_on_erowid.py